Uehwan/how-to-write-research-papers/README.md

 or ...
 ```
 1. (Context) State of the world: the problem area & why it is important
-2. (Need) Narrow down: gap between actual and desired situations (the big BUT)
+2. (Problem) Narrow down: the desired goal which is not achieved
-3. (Previous Works) Approaches taken in previous works and limitations
+3. (Previous Works) Approaches taken in previous works and limitations (gap between actual and desired situations)
 4. (Task and Object) To overcome the above-mentioned limitations, we ...
 5. (Outcome) The key results are ...
 6. (Contribution) In summary, the contributions of this paper are ...